jadesoftwarenz/JADE-container-examples/examples/Erewhon/README.md

 ## Set up your container environment

-If this is your first time using containers on your computer, you will need to perform the initial setup for the container environment.
+If this is your first time using Docker containers on your computer, you will need to perform the initial setup for the container environment.
 To do so, you can do either of the following:

 - Follow the [Getting Started](/Documentation/getting-started.md) guide.
 - Run the __setup-container-environment.ps1__ script from the __/scripts/__ folder.